jbs-public-function/vis/vis/notebooks/color/README.md

 let's explore
 * colors-exploration.ipynb

 The below is a muscle memory for me.
 I could add this to the jupyter startup script but I like seeing the imports in the first cell, plus it's really important to rememeber what was imported and when and where within jupyter specifically but also for when our prototype gets coded up.
+I'm only adding it because it would be nice to have a copy-pasta for this

 ```
 import pandas as pd